 - 1.1 In November 2018, following the submission of a report from the cross-party constitutional working group, Full Council agreed changes to the Constitution in order to increase openness, transparency and public engagement in a number of governance areas.
 This work included recommendations to review the Council's Scrutiny function with a view to identifying any areas for improvement. - 1.2 In July 2021 a cross party scrutiny review panel was established for the purpose of: reviewing the Council's current scrutiny arrangements; considering evidence gathered; and to make recommendations as to how the scrutiny arrangements could be improved.
-In addition to the internal review the Council engaged the Centre for Governance and Scrutiny to provide an external viewpoint on scrutiny in Trafford. - 1.3 The review took place over the course of the 2021/22 municipal year with an intention that recommendations are made to annual Council in May 2022 to be implemented for the 2022/23 municipal year.
+In addition to the internal review the Council engaged the Centre for Governance and Scrutiny to provide an external viewpoint on scrutiny in Trafford. - 1.3 The review took place over the course of the 2021/22 municipal year with an intention that recommendations are made to Council in 2022 in time to be implemented for the 2022/23 municipal year. - 1.4 The Review Panel's proposals, as detailed in the report, were considered by the Scrutiny Committee on 16 March 2022.
+The Scrutiny Committee agreed the proposals and recommend approval of the proposals to the Executive and Council.